jkitsao/devhook-engineering-blog/_posts/introducing-devhooks-ingest.md

 ## Technical Architecture Notes

-Under the hood, Devhooks runs on Cloudflare’s edge infrastructure.
-Webhook ingestion itself is built on top of a serverless Redis setup, which handles incoming events reliably and at low latency for example, callbacks from M-Pesa are processed close to the source.
+Under the hood, Devhooks runs on an edge infrastructure.
+Webhook ingestion itself is built on top of a Redis setup, which handles incoming events reliably and at low latency for example, callbacks from M-Pesa are processed close to the source.

-The **real-time sync feature** uses **Durable Objects** for state management, enabling instant delivery of updates via WebSocket connections to subscribed clients.
+The **real-time sync feature** uses **Cloudlare Durable Objects** for state management, enabling instant delivery of updates via WebSocket connections to subscribed clients.

 Failed webhook deliveries are retried using exponential backoff with jitter, and events can be queued for up to 72 hours.
 Clients can also replay event streams to catch up on any missed updates.